javaee/glassfish/hk2/src/site/markdown/events.md

 A [Topic][topic] is a special HK2 service that can be injected into a service or can be looked up from a [ServiceLocator][servicelocator].
 It normally is injected as a ParameterizedType, where the generic Type is the class of the event that will be published.
-So if there is a class called ImportantEvent that is to be distributed to subscribers, the injection point for the [Topic][topic] might look like this:
+So if there is an event class called ImportantEvent that is to be distributed to subscribers, the injection point for the [Topic][topic] might look like this:

 ```java